 - Absolute Evil — One-shot from Al Ewing and Giuseppe Camuncoli where the emergence of superheroes has caught the attention of the world…and of the people who run it.
 Ra’s al Ghul, Veronica Cale, Elenore Thawne, Hector Hammond, and the mysterious “Joker” have worked at cross-purposes until now, but this growing threat requires new ways of thinking…and new partnerships.

-DC Comics will release a trade titled All In Saga that, from far away, should look like a trade serving as a sort of entry point to the new DC All In Initiative, collecting the DC All In Special #1 and bonus material helping new readers to have a better grasp of the new status quo, of Darkseid, and a peak at the Absolute Universe.
+DC Comics has released a trade titled All In Saga that, from far away, should look like a trade serving as a sort of entry point to the new DC All In Initiative, collecting the DC All In Special #1 and bonus material helping new readers to have a better grasp of the new status quo, of Darkseid, and a peak at the Absolute Universe.
 It is not that!
 It is a mostly random collection of issues that have no reason to be put together.
-Please don’t buy it!
+There’s no need to buy it, although it reprints the DC All In Special (2024) #1 that launched this era.

 - Absolute Batman Vol. 1: The Zoo